 Please take into account that the form of payment determines how quickly a financial hold may be lifted.
 If your payment is made via credit card, cash, cashier's check, or money order, the hold will be removed the next business day.
 If you pay by paper check, the hold will be removed 10 business days after posting of the check by the Bursar's Office.
 Echeck payments will result in your hold being removed within five business days after posting by the Bursar's Office.
 If your account has been transferred to an outside collection agency or attorney, and you have paid your account in full including collection costs, please call the Bursar's Office at (954) 262-5200.
 The Bursar's Office will need to review your student account and verify if the financial hold can be removed.

-University policy requires that each faculty member reconciles and validates the accuracy of his or her class roster during the second week of the semester/term as determined by the approved Nova Southeastern University academic calendar.
-Any student deemed as a non-attendee will be "drop-deleted" (DD'd) from the class roster by the Office of the University Registrar.
+Students are expected to attend the first class session in order to receive important information about the course, unless they obtain approval before the first class meeting from the instructor for an intended absence.
+University policy requires that each faculty member reconciles and validates the accuracy of their class roster during the second week of the semester/term as determined by the approved Nova Southeastern University academic calendar.
+Any student deemed as a non-attendee may be "drop-deleted" (DD'd) from the class roster by the Office of the University Registrar.

 It remains the students' responsibility to monitor class registration status in accordance with the Student Enrollment Agreement (SEA) and their university student handbook policy, regardless of the instructor’s roster reconciliation submission.

 Students who believe they were reported in error as non-attendees must communicate with the instructor who is the only one able to correct the record.